 Eager to provide a better future for her kids, Merly was one of the first entrepreneurs in Lima to give hydroponic growing a chance.
 In 2016, she worked with the U.N.
 World Food Programme and local innovators to create urban gardens, which grew quickly in the hands of many eager entrepreneurs.

 Our pilot in Lima provided more than 200 vulnerable women with the tools to grow their own food.

 Now, we’re scaling up to find sales and distribution channels for their crops.
 We’re even developing a basic smartphone app with step-by-step tutorials, advice and access to experts as part of the H2Grow platform.

 In the meantime, Merly remains part of our H2Grow revolution, sharing the value of hydroponic growing with her community as a coach and educator.

 Hydroponic Self Reliance

 As we teach and promote hydroponics technology around the world, we’re able to help diversify and improve a community’s diet – animals included.
 New innovations like these have the potential to transform the lives of vulnerable populations across the world, helping them contend with conflict, climate change and poverty.

 The people we serve – in places like Algeria, Chad, Peru and beyond – face challenges that require thoughtful, locally focused innovation.
 Our H2Grow movement has helped some of the most vulnerable people, in the most severe, unforgiving landscapes, grow life-giving green.

 The U.N.
-World Food Programme was honored with this year’s Nobel Peace Prize for its efforts to combat hunger, to improve conditions for peace in conflict zones and to prevent the use of hunger as a weapon of war.
+World Food Programme was honored with the 2020 Nobel Peace Prize for its efforts to combat hunger, to improve conditions for peace in conflict zones and to prevent the use of hunger as a weapon of war.
 Hydroponics are just one of the many ways we help people weather the storms of war.
 To learn more, visit our Conflict and Hunger center.